 The Canadian Food and Drugs Act, and the Medical Device Regulations issued thereunder, provide for regulation by Health Canada of the manufacture, labeling, packaging, distribution, sale, and advertisement of medical devices.
 Our aligners are regulated as a Class II medical device under the Canadian Medical Device Regulations, which require, among other things, that Class II medical device manufacturers selling medical devices hold a medical device establishment license and file various reports.
 We received our Canadian ISO/MDSAP certification in March 2019.
-In light of our ISO/MDSAP certification, we believe that we are in substantial compliance with applicable Canadian regulations and do not anticipate having to make any material expenditures as a result of Health Canada or other currently applicable regulatory requirements.
+In light of our ISO/MDSAP certification, we believe that we are in substantial compliance with applicable Canadian regulatory requirements.
 Under Canadian regulation, manufacturing facilities are subject to periodic inspections by regulatory authorities and must comply with device safety and effectiveness requirements as required by the Medical Devices Regulations and Health Canada.
 To that end, we have implemented controls and procedures intended to ensure that our Access Dental Lab Quality System meets FDA's and Health Canada's requirements.
 We continue to hold our ISO 13485 and MDSAP certifications, with Canada, United States, and Australia within the scope of our MDSAP certification.

 There is currently no premarket government review of medical devices in the European Economic Area ("EEA").
 However, all medical devices placed on the market in the EEA must meet the relevant essential requirements laid down in Annex I of Directive 93/42/EEC concerning medical devices, or the Medical Devices Directive.
 The most fundamental essential requirement is that a medical device must be designed and manufactured in such a way that it will not compromise the clinical condition or safety of patients, or the safety and health of users and others.
 In addition, the device must achieve the performances intended by the manufacturer and be designed, manufactured, and packaged in a suitable manner.
 The European Commission has adopted various standards applicable to medical devices.
-These include standards governing common requirements, such as sterilization and safety of medical equipment, and product standards for certain types of medical devices.
+These include standards governing common requirements, such as sterilization and safety of medical electrical equipment, and product standards for certain types of medical devices.
 There are also harmonized standards relating to design and manufacture.
 While not mandatory, compliance with these standards is viewed as the easiest way to satisfy the essential requirements as a practical matter.
 Compliance with a standard developed to implement an essential requirement also creates a rebuttable presumption that the device satisfies that essential requirement.